imashitedev/imashitedev/README.md

 - 👋 Hi, I’m @imashitedev
 - 👀 I’m interested in making money and building for the future
-- 🌱 I’m currently learning solidity
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me shitedev69420@gmail.com

 <!---